 Risk management is all about identifying and managing any significant chance of harm.
 A site risk assessment is undertaken periodically and a daily risk assessment and check is made prior to every Forest School session.
 In addition, an activity risk assessment will be established prior to any activity that may require it.
 These will include: whittling, cutting wood, shelter building, fire lighting and cooking on an open fire.
 Specific additional risk assessments will be undertaken for children whose medical condition or whose behaviour requires them.
-For completed risk assessments please see appendix 2
+For completed risk assessments please see separate document on the website